Newburyport Recreation for All Seasons

 Newburyport’s Mayor Peter J. Matthews Memorial Boardwalk along the river in the heart of downtown, offers the public a chance to view the boating activity of the harbor.
 There are whale watch cruises with Newburyport Whale Watch, deep-sea fishing boats, evening party boats, public docks, sunset cruises, and harbor tours.
 Numerous yacht clubs and marinas are within a short distance of downtown.
 Check the Newburyport Harbormaster's website for boating information.
 Click Here.

 Windsurfing and kayaking are ways to enjoy the river and sea.
 In the summer, the Merrimack River is full of boats, you don’t have to have your own to enjoy the beauty from the water.
-Instead, you can take a narrated harbor tour or a Plum Island Ecotour.
-Charter a sailboat with Defiance Sail Charters or take a cruise on the Essex River with Essex River Cruises.
+Instead, you can take a narrated harbor tour with Yankee Clipper or Merrimack River Cruises or charter a sailboat with Defiance Sail Charters or take a cruise on the Essex River with Essex River Cruises.

 For a truly unique experience take a trip aboard the Ninth Wave catamaran, run by Ninth Wave Sailing Charters, the first commercial sailing vessel built in Newburyport in 100 years.